 Splurge – One look at the pictures of Casa Bakal and you’ll be sold.
 Right on the lake, this accommodation offers a selection of room types including little lake view bungalows.
 In addition to an included breakfast, kayaks and bikes are available for free.
 This comes in handy with its location a short distance outside of town.
 Check reviews and availability now!

 Budget – Nomadas Hostel is a fantastic budget choice.
 With an included breakfast, pool and hammocks and even free salsa, cooking and yoga classes it’s a wonderful place to relax and meet people.
 Guests describe it as ‘social without being noisy’.
 Options range from dorms to rooms with shared or private bathrooms so you can be sure to find something for you.
 Check prices and availability now!

-Mid-range - We stayed at Hotel Maria del Carmen which, by most city's standards, would be a budget option.
-The pool and bar area are a great place to relax and have a drink.
-The food is pretty good too if you arrive late and don't feel like walking into the city.
-The hotel is located between the ADO bus station and the central plaza so the location is perfect for those traveling by bus.
+Mid-range – We stayed at Hotel Maria del Carmen which, by most city’s standards, would be a budget option.
+The pool and bar area is a great place to relax and have a drink.
+The food is pretty good too if you arrive late and don’t feel like walking into the city.
+The hotel is located between the ADO bus station and the central plaza so the location is perfect for those travelling by bus.
 Find prices and reviews now!

-Splurge - One of the highest rated places is Viva Merida Hotel Boutique.
+Splurge – One of the highest-rated places is Viva Merida Hotel Boutique.
 The historic building has been renovated to a high standard and rooms include a fantastic breakfast.
 The small pool is a great place to cool off after a hot day of explorations.
 Check reviews and availability now!

 Things to remember before you go!